If you can answer these questions, then you have what it takes to become a Professional Trader…

 Now, this is fine if you’re young in your 20s or 30s.

 But what if you’re married?
-You have a family?
+Do you have a family?
 Or you’re in your 60s?

 If you still decide to pursue day trading, here are some tips to help you move: